Any repeat suitable for a 2 color 24 stitch DBJ separation published or self-drawn for a 4.5mm machine is suitable for DBJ on the bulky.

 Patterned backing: selection of ribber needles in blocks of alternate colors, or selecting ribber needles in between those selected on the main bed applies here as well.
 Yarn thickness and end product serve as guides as to whether the fabric serves one’s purpose or preference.

-In large areas of solid color on garment face if bleed through is noticeable, a pattern of 2 black rows alternating 2 white ones may need to be programmed, with color changes continuing as in pattern areas.
-If the goal is simply to match density or drape, then continue in settings used for design area without color changing.
+In large areas of solid color on the garment face, if bleed-through is noticeable, a pattern of 2 black rows alternating 2 white ones may need to be programmed, with color changes continuing as in pattern areas.
+If the goal is simply to match density or drape, then continue in settings used for the design area without color changing.
 Most punchcard double jacquard separations and “rules” apply to both standard and bulky machines.

-A separate post will address ribber bind offs at first, and perhaps cast ons at a later date.
+Later posts: ribber bind-offs at first, and casting on.
 I was never quite content with ribbed edgings on my bulky knits.
 There are always several options for achieving a look that pleases us more, or a technique that will alter the unwanted results.
 In this instance, one is to knit a row on the main bed after several rows of waste yarn, continue with the body of the garment piece, rehang that first knit row, knit the rib upside down, and bind off.
-The latter can happen on the machine, by hand off on waste yarn with a “sewing” needle, or removing the work onto hand knitting needles and going that route.
+The latter can happen on the machine, by hand, off on waste yarn with a “sewing” needle, or removing the work onto hand knitting needles and going that route.
 The 260 ribber manual recommends the following method.

-Having the waste yarn U style with opening on right with bind off beginning on that side, or finding a way to mark the first needle on the ribber in the sequence may make finding that needle position easier when the knit is off the machine.
+Having the waste yarn U style with an opening on the right with the bind-off beginning on that side, or finding a way to mark the first needle on the ribber in the sequence may make finding that needle position easier when the knit is off the machine.